4mr0m3r0/movies-jetpack-sample/README.md

-# Movies Demo
+# Movies
-A demo app illustrating Android development with Kotlin, Android Jetpack, Dagger 2, RxKotlin, Clean Architecture
+A demo Android app that combines the latest tools and good practices such as
+ * Hilt.
+ * Flow.
+ * Coroutines.
+ * Jetpack: Paging, Navigation, Args.
+ * Kotlin and Clean Architecture.
+ * Navigator pattern.

 Introduction
 ------------